abedi-research/abedi-research/README.md

 ### 🔹 Project 2 — Multi‑Edge Graph‑Based DDoS Detection (Research Paper Under Review)
 Developed a new multi‑edge network traffic dataset derived from CICE2017, modeling real‑world DDoS behavior through edge‑centric graph representations.
 A graph‑based machine learning model was trained to detect DDoS attacks across protocols such as DNS, NTP, and other network services.
 The resulting research is currently under peer review.

-### 🔹 Project 3 — AI-Based Research Tools
+### 🔹 Project 3 — GAN‑Augmented ECG Signal Processing and Multi‑Class Classification on MIT‑BIH (Research Paper in Preparation)
-A collection of research‑oriented machine learning scripts and utilities.
+Developed a GAN-based ECG signal generator to augment the MIT‑BIH dataset and address class imbalance.
+Designed an advanced normalization model to improve real-world ECG signal quality.
+Implemented a deep learning classifier to detect all 23 labeled beat classes for real-time applications.
+Research is currently under testing and preparation for publication.
 ---

 ## 🏆 Achievements